KK-like relations of $\alpha^{\prime}$ corrections to disk amplitudes: Abstract

 In this paper we investigated the combinatorial properties of the permutations appearing in the {\it color-dressed permutations} \cdressedP\ using the tools from the descent algebra.
 In particular, we defined BRST-invariant permutations, found a closed formula, and related them to orthogonal idempotents which sum to the identity permutation \refs{\PBWReutenauer,\garsia,\garsiareut}.

-We then considered the color-dressed string disk amplitudes within this framework.
-This led to the discovery of the relations \AYMlike\ obeyed by the $\ap$ corrections of disk amplitudes refined by their MZV content, dubbed the {\it descent algebra decomposition of KK-like relations}.
-The basis dimensions of linearly independent amplitudes at a given $\ap$ order and MZV content are given by sums of Stirling cycle numbers.
+We then considered the color-dressed motivic string disk amplitudes of \motivic\ within this framework.
+This led to the discovery of the relations \AYMlike\ obeyed by the motivic MZV amplitudes, dubbed the {\it descent algebra decomposition of KK-like relations}.
+The basis dimensions of linearly independent motivic MZV amplitudes are given by sums of Stirling cycle numbers.
 These claims have been explicitly checked using various data points in string theory up to $n=8$ and $\ap^7$.

-Inspired by \oneloopbb, we proposed a correspondence between the permutations from the (inverse) descent algebra and kinematics from the string disk amplitudes in terms of higher-mass BRST invariants.
-In the particular case of $\ap^2$, we exploited a theorem from the mathematics literature on descent algebra to prove certain claims in \oneloopbb\ and to systematically express BRST invariants as linear combinations of $A_{\z_2}$ corrections to disk amplitudes in \projCt.
+Inspired by \oneloopbb, we proposed a correspondence between the permutations from the (inverse) descent algebra and kinematics from the motivic string disk amplitudes in terms of higher-mass BRST invariants.
+In the particular case of $\ap^2$, we exploited a theorem from the mathematics literature on descent algebra to prove certain claims in \oneloopbb\ and to systematically express BRST invariants as linear combinations of $A_{\z_2}$ corrections to motivic disk amplitudes in \projCt.

 And finally, we found an algorithm to extract the superfield content of the BRST invariants in the pure spinor formalism from the BRST-invariant permutations in the inverse descent algebra.
 It will be interesting to obtain superfield realizations of the higher-mass BRST invariants defined in section~\Cgamsec.
 They can probably be extracted from a perturbiner series of amplitudes at the appropriate mass level.
 For instance, the superfields in $C^{\rm SYM}_{1|P}=M_1E_P$ are related to the series $\Tr(\bV\bV\bV)$ \refs{\BGBCJ,\SYM}.
 The superfields in $C^{\z_2}_{1|P_1,P_2,P_3}$ are related to the series $\Tr(\bV_1(\l\g^m \bW)(\l\g^n \bW)\bF_{mn})$, while the superfields in $C^{\z_3}_{1|P}$ should follow from $\Tr\big((\l\g^{mnpqr}\l)(\l\g^s\bW)\bF_{mn}\bF_{pq}\bF_{rs}\big)$.
 It would also be interesting to find combinatorial algorithms to directly translate the higher-mass BRST invariants $C^{\z_2^m\z_M}_{1|P_1, \ldots,P_k}$ into linear combinations of super-Yang--Mills amplitudes and powers of Mandelstam invariants, generalizing the S-map algorithm of \EOMbbs\ for $C^{\z_2}_{1|P_1,P_2,P_3}$.
 This would give rise to a combinatorial description of the $P_n$ and $M_n$ matrices of \motivic.